wpendl99/.github/profile/javascript/objectClasses/objectClasses.md

 // OUTPUT: My name is Eich
 ```

-You can make properties of functions private by prefixing them with a `#`.
+You can make properties and functions of classes private by prefixing them with a `#`.

 ```js
 class Person {